Get ready to soak up more bar articles, imbibable stories and cocktailing content, brought to by Miller Lite. For more of our Bar stories click here!

 Engage in the joy of trying something new at this beautifully appointed wine shop and tasting bar where friendly staff are ready to introduce you to delicious new wines from across the globe.
 Before you go, learn more about 2A Wine Merchants in this episode of the FoodCrush podcast.

 5811 W. Vliet St., (414) 305-1458

 Charles E. Fromage might be the smallest wine bar of the bunch, but that doesn’t make it any less fun.
 Created to be a casual spot to relish a glass of wine, enjoy a nosh and engage in great conversation, this cozy gem operates with no pretense.
-Reservations are required, as there are only six socially distanced seats.
-But, folks can also enjoy the quaint patio whenever the weather permits.
-Guests can also order wine and snacks online for pick-up.
+Folks can also enjoy the quaint patio whenever the weather permits.

 Corvina Wine Co.